apiko-rest-api/apiko-userguide/Custom endpoint handlers.md

 Provide the output of a core handler in case of handler extension.
 Please see **Overriding core endpoint handlers**.

-## Overriding core endpoint handlers
+## Extending core endpoint handlers

 Certain core endpoint handlers can be extended, the following example will extend the default user registration handler: